module-federation/module-federation-examples/angular-universal-ssr/README.md

 - [localhost:4000](http://localhost:4000/) – Angular host-app with SSR
 - [localhost:5000](http://localhost:5000/) – Standalone client app

+note: If you are running this example for the first time, run `ngcc` at the repo root before start.

 ## Known issues

 - Hot reloading – work in progress